nandini-ghosh/nandini-ghosh/README.md

 👩🏽‍💻 I'm currently the President of the Women in Tech club at Northeastern University!

-🌼 I'm currently a Full-Stack Software Engineer at Khoury College of Computer Sciences (with an Industry Sponsor)
+🌼 I'm currently a Full Stack Software Engineer at Khoury College of Computer Sciences (with an Industry Sponsor)

 🌷 I enjoy nature walks, historicial tours, cooking and reading in my spare time